“You blow in this end of the trombone and sound comes out of the other end and disrupts the universe.” – Roswell Rudd

-Ella phrased in such a way that the bands who backed her up would end up phrasing with her.
-She had a way of making her statement in such a way that the whole group would change up to accommodate her, and she made it better (Laughs).
+Ella phrased so the bands who backed her up would phrase with her.
+She had a way of making her statement so the whole group would change up to accommodate her, and she made it better (Laughs).

 As a student at Yale, you performed with the group, Eli’s Chosen Six.

 Yes, I started at Yale in 1954.
 It was a college band, and we played at fraternity houses and other colleges along the Eastern seaboard.